 Transcript Part 1

 Hello, world, and thanks for joining me.
 My name is Mohit Deshpande.
-In this course, we’ll be learning about host string analysis.
+In this course, we’ll be learning about clustering analysis.
 In particular, we’re gonna use it in the context of data science, and we’re gonna analyze some data and see if we can segment out different kinds of customers so that we can provide them with all kinds of neat promotional discounts or special offers.

 This is a very common thing that’s done for a lot of companies.
 We have a bunch of data.
 We wanna figure out unique groups of customers so that we can offer them special things.